PayRequest/payrequest.github.io/payment-pages.md

 <ul class="address-list">
 <li>
-<p>Send en Share Payment Links with your own brand logo &amp; background, also you can choose your own colors.
+<p>Promote your Payment Page with your own brand logo &amp; background, also you can choose your own colors.
 </p>
 </li>